 For each relevant broken link you find, you can either contact the webmaster to recommend a piece of content you already have that makes a good replacement, or create a new piece of content if you don’t already have one.

-In that case, the next best thing is to try to collect existing statistics your audience is likely to be looking for all in one place.
+If you like the idea of publishing research, but lack the resources for a project that big, the next best thing is to collect existing statistics your audience is likely to be looking for into one blog post.

 By bringing a large number of statistics together into one place in an easily accessible format, you’re providing value to the people (including writers) out there looking for that information.
 If writers find the stat they’re looking for on your website – even if you’re not the one that originated it – you may be the one to earn that link.